 I use 8-quart stainless steel bowls when mixing up raw – each bowl can easily hold 6 lbs of ground rabbit.

-- Add 1 cup to each 8-quart bowl.
+- Add 1 cup of Dr. Harvey's base mix to each 8-quart bowl.
 Add enough hot water to cover the base mix by at least ½ an inch.
 I prefer closer to ¾ inch to make sure that the base mix is still a liquid when hydrated.
 However, if it’s not a liquid, I add more hot water and allow to sit to continue to hydrate.

 - Once the base mix is hydrated, add 6 lbs of rabbit to each 8-quart bowl.
 Mix thoroughly.
 Then transfer the mix to a freezer safe container and store in the fridge or freezer.